 There is currently no cost to CIPs for registering with the CCR.
 However, the Act does provide for regulations to be introduced setting out a levy to be paid by CIPs, but no such Regulations have been made to date.
 Regulations have been introduced setting out the fees payable by CIPs for making enquiries on the CCR going forward.
 Beginning on 1 July 2019, the initial charge for lenders will be €3.50 per enquiry, which is subject to review by the CBI.

 The Inclusion of Finance Leasing and Hire Purchase

 The definition of 'credit' under the Act was expanded at the end of last year to capture hire purchase and finance leasing, including personal contract plans.
 This was enacted under the Markets in Financial Instruments Act 2018 signed into law by the President on 29 October 2018.

 Due to this amendment, credit providers in the finance leasing and hire purchase sectors may from 30 June 2019 be required to review the CCR in respect of any person applying for credit.
 Further, they will have to, amongst other things (i) make credit recipients aware of their rights and obligations regarding the CCR, (ii) include on their credit application forms a notice stating that the provider is required to provide information relating to credit agreements and applications to the CBI for inclusion on the CCR and (iii) report information about such credit to the CBI on a monthly basis.

-Please see our earlier update “Involved in credit?
-You will need to sign the Register” for more information on the Act, or get in touch with your usual Matheson contact.
+For more information on the Act, or get in touch with your usual Matheson contact.